ministryofjustice/cloud-platform/architecture-decision-record/014-Why-we-build-our-own-kubernetes-cluster.md

 - An universal authentication mechanism to manage users without depending on the cloud provider
 - Able to customize the control plane of kubernetes for MOJ requirement on Pod security
 - Able to integrate external tools easily
-- Able to interfere and open the control plane for any custom changes
+- Able to manage and configure the control plane for any custom changes

+## Decision

 There are several leading cloud providers who provide managed production-ready kubernetes cluster: